Frequently Asked Questions

 No. The NYFL does not allow a varsity team to play in the league so that each association can align with, support and act as a feeder of experienced football and cheerleaders into the local middle school program(s).

 No. All of our coaching staff is volunteer-based.
-However, we take special care to make sure that our head coaches have an appropriate level of experience in coaching football / cheer.
-In addition, the NYFL policy does not allow an NYFL coach to be able to coach another football or cheer team outside of the NYFL.
+However, we take special care to make sure that our head coaches have an appropriate level of experience in coaching.

 If you should have any interest in being a part of our coaching staff, please reach out to us.

 Yes.
 SCJC is a volunteer-based organization.
 In order to successfully pour into our children of the Stoney Creek district and to make practices and games happen successfully, we rely heavily on the volunteer activities of our parents.
 Our volunteer requirements are setup on a per family basis and require a minimum of four (4) volunteer sessions per season.
-SCJC will publish a list of volunteer opportunities as the season nears.
+SCJC will publish a list of volunteer opportunities while your athlete's sport is in season.

 Yes.
 The registration costs that are charged for each child cover only a portion of the total cost to make the program run.
 Therefore, each family will have a fundraising obligation to sell a specified minimum amount via our fundraising activity.
 Any shortfall to the required minimum amount will need to be covered by the family (to a maximum of $200 out-of-pocket).